-During the taper phase of training it’s super important to focus on the details of your stroke and make sure you’re doing enough race-pace training to get your body ready to compete.
-Whether you’re tapering for a 1,500m swim or a 50m Freestyle, you need to train your mind and body how to perform when the horn goes off.
+During the taper phase of training, it’s very important to focus on the details of your stroke and make sure you’re doing enough race-pace training to get your body ready to compete.
+Whether you’re tapering for the 1,500m freestyle or the 50m freestyle, you need to train your mind and body to perform when the horn goes off.

 A swim taper is very personal, and is highly dependent on the background of the swimmer, their prior training volume and events.
 For an intro to tapering, check out our tips below!

 Even if you’re intrinsically motivated, doing the same workouts over and over again will make you plateau and eventually start to regress in your swimming ability.
 Structured training plans have many advantages over random, undirected workouts.

 Below are a few of MySwimPro’s top swimming and dryland training plans.
 Make sure you adjust these plans accordingly to account for your 1-2 week personal taper plan.

 Dryland Training Plans